mmehmadi94/Data_Science_Bootcamp_codingDojo/Assignments/Tableau_dashboards_stories/README.md

 # Tableau Dashboards and Stories

+I have displayed a few Tableau Dashboard and Stories using public datasets.
+You can find each Tableau Workbook within this repo.
+Check out images below of the dashboards/stories, and download any workbook that interests you.

-1) Dashboard about UK Car Accidents form 2005 to 2015
+UK Car Accidents form 2005 to 2015 Dashboard
+Datase: (UK car accidents)[https://www.kaggle.com/silicon99/dft-accident-data]